euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 \int_a^b p(x) dx
 $$

+Another way of describe this would be, that the Cumulative Distribution Function is the probability of the interval between $(-\infty; y)$.

 #### **Normal distribution**

 Often observed in most natural events.
 Extreme values in a distribution curve are called **Outliers** and don't feature frequently in this distributions.